In Short

 Can I Reactivate a Cancelled ABN?

-You can reactivate your cancelled ABN so long as you are entitled to have one.
-As for a new application, you must show that you are carrying on a business in Australia or you have a foreign business conducting business in Australia.
+For a new application, you must demonstrate that you are carrying on a business in Australia or that a foreign business is conducting business in Australia.
 When reactivating a cancelled ABN, you must reapply for the ABN through the ABR.
 You can list your previous ABN during the application for a new ABN.

 Reactivating a cancelled ABN requires no fee.
 However, you may incur a fee if you need to re-register your business name.
 Sometimes the ATO will conduct a manual review when you reactivate a cancelled ABN.
-Generally, this manual review can determine your eligibility and entitlement for an ABN.
+This manual review will determine your eligibility and entitlement for an ABN.

 When you are ready to sell your business and begin the next chapter, it is important to understand the moving parts that will impact a successful sale.